 Learn From A Zero Net Energy Home Expert

-Marc Rosenbaum is one of the most popular speakers in the building industry today.
+Marc Rosenbaum, P.E., is one of the most popular speakers in the building industry today.
 He built his first superinsulated house in 1978 and has been working on sustainable building projects ever since.
-The materials in this course are based on his many years of experience and meticulous practice.
+The materials in this course are based on his decades of experience and meticulous practice.

 As you work through a series of in-depth design exercises, Marc provides detailed feedback on your work.

 Many of the assignments in this course will require the use of Microsoft Excel.

 The capstone project for this course is creating a comprehensive zero net energy home plan complete with drawings and energy modeling.
 Marc provides individual feedback on each submission.

 This course is self-paced and entirely online.
 The lecture videos and other materials are available any time, and the instructor responds to student questions through a discussion board during the posted session dates.
 In order to participate, you will need an Internet connection and an up-to-date web browser.
 You can earn continuing education credits by completing all course assignments by the session end date.